FederatedAI/KubeFATE/docker-deploy/README.md

 Before deploying the FATE system, multiple parties should be defined in the configuration file: `docker-deploy/parties.conf`.

+The meaning of the `parties.conf` configuration file configuration items see this document [parties.conf file introduction](../docs/configurations/Docker_compose_Partys_configuration.md)

 In the following sample of `docker-deploy/parties.conf` , two parities are specified by id as `10000` and `9999`.
 Their clusters are going to be deployed on hosts with IP addresses of *192.168.7.1* and *192.168.7.2*.
-By default, to save time for downloading images, KubeFATE will use images without neural network dependencies, set the `enabled_nn` to `true` in "parties.conf" if neural network workflow is required.

 ```bash
 user=fate